Tricia-42/FastReel/docs/demo.md

-# Tricia Arena - Live Demo
+# Tricia - Live Demo

 **🌟 [demo.heytricia.ai](https://demo.heytricia.ai)**

-The Tricia Arena is a live demonstration of AI companion capabilities, hosted publicly to showcase what's possible with the Tricia platform and CompanionKit framework.
+The live Tricia demo is a showcase of FastReel's AI storytelling capabilities, hosted publicly to demonstrate what's possible with AI-powered memory companions and voice-to-reel generation for dementia care.

-## What is the Arena?
+## What is the Demo?

-Similar to [FastChat's Chatbot Arena](https://chat.lmsys.org), the Tricia Arena is a hosted playground where users can:
+Similar to [FastChat's demo](https://chat.lmsys.org), the Tricia demo is a hosted application where users can:

-- **Experience AI Companions** - Chat with Trip, the memory companion for seniors
+- **Experience AI Companions** - Chat with Tricia, the memory companion for seniors
 - **Test Voice Interactions** - Real-time voice conversations optimized for dementia care
 - **Explore Use Cases** - See how empathetic AI companions help preserve memories
-- **Try Before Building** - Experience the platform before getting API access
+- **Try Before Building** - Experience FastReel before getting API access

-## Current Demo: Trip
+## About Tricia

-**Trip** is a memory companion AI designed for dementia care that demonstrates:
+**Tricia** is a memory companion AI designed for dementia care that demonstrates FastReel's capabilities:

 ### Core Capabilities
 - 🧠 **Memory Preservation** - Help seniors capture and preserve life stories